microsoft/delta-kusto/documentation/tutorials/overview-tutorial/README.md

 ![Failed push dev to prod](failed-push-dev-to-prod.png)

-This is because of the `failIfDrops` property we mentioned.
+This is because of the `failIfDataLoss` property we mentioned.
 This flag is there to protect against `.drop` commands.
 In this case the delta would need to drop the `Add` function.

 We use that flag if we want to enforce a human approbation in a CI/CD pipeline when `.drop` occurs.

-We could force the delta to occur by either changing the file or overriding the `failIfDrops` property value.
+We could force the delta to occur by either changing the file or overriding the `failIfDataLoss` property value.

 ##  Push *prod* back to dev (Sync)